pachisb/shini-simplified/README.md

 sh example.sh
 ```

-You should be presented with some output like this:
+You should be presented with some output like this (but slightly different in the simplified version):

 ```
 Parsing...